 14. PageProof

-Best for: High-volume creative teams needing advanced proofing
+Best for: High-volume creative teams needing automated proofing workflows

-PageProof is a professional proofing platform for agencies and in-house creative teams.
+PageProof is a professional proofing platform designed for agencies and in-house creative teams handling a high volume of creative assets.

-- Support for images, PDFs, videos, websites, audio
+- Support for images, PDFs, videos, websites, audio, and HTML emails

 Pricing: